cartheur/ideal/README.md

 * Russell and Norvig's Artificial Intelligence: A Modern Approach is arguably the first book everybody interested in AI should acquire for their library.

-You will find that it is at odds with the embodied paradigm by page iv (of the preface!) where it posits "_the problem of AI is to describe and build agents that receive percepts from the environment and perform actions_" - if you don't see the conflict, please read §1.2 again.
+You will find that it is at odds with the embodied paradigm by page iv (of the preface) where it posits "_the problem of AI is to describe and build agents that receive percepts from the environment and perform actions_" - if you don't see the conflict, please read §1.2 again.

 This ends Section 1.